TihanyiD/Multi_robot_task_allocation_for_planning_under_dynamic_uncertainties/readme.md

 open_case_study=True
 ```

 * Choose the case study by modifying the following line of code.
+(For now, only "case_study_1" is available.
+This will be updated shortly.)

 ```
 parameters=Parameters(name="case_study_1")